francium/qinterest/README.md

   such as Postgres should be used for improved performance
-- For increased work loads, load-balancers can be setup to distribute the workload across multiple machines, but due to the IO-bound nature of the request, such an approach may not provide significant performance gains
+- For increased work loads, load-balancers can be setup to distribute the workload across multiple machines, but due to the IO-bound nature of the request, such an approach may not provide significant performance gains if the IO is the bottleneck
 - Browsers are able to cache some resources, but a server-side cache such as Varnish may provide some additional performance gains (but will need to be evaluated)

 <br/>

 ## Next Steps
-- Use higher-order components to reduce duplication
+- Use higher-order components to reduce duplication in frontend code
 - Clean up classnames and ids to make them more consistent
 - Refactor CSS rules to reduce duplication, extract common styles into reusable classes
 - Integration testing (Cypress)
 - The deployment process can be improved to enable continuous delivery and integration
-  - Requires setting up infrastructure: build server to automated test running and tools to make it easier to manage deployments upon success ful builds
+  - Requires setting up infrastructure: build server to run automated tests and tools to make it easier to manage deployments upon successful builds
-- Setup redundant and backup infrastructure to store database backups regularly to allow for distaste recovery and handling of traffic spikes
+- Setup redundant and backup infrastructure to store database backups regularly to allow for disaster recovery and handling of traffic spikes
-- Increase test coverage no backend and frontend code
+- Increase test coverage on backend and frontend code

 <br/>